 The Department of Education likely would see increased costs associated with this legislation.
-Since the bill would expand the list of crimes for which a certificate or State Board approval suspension may or must occur, as well as opening the possibility of suspending certificates of people convicted of offenses before the bill's enactment, it is anticipated that the Department would see increased hearings and associated costs.
-Further, by requiring the Superintendent to complete the proceedings and make a final decision within 120 working days after receiving a hearing request, the bill likely would increase the cost of processing and conducting hearings, primarily due to the increased costs for a court reporter to transcribe the hearings in an expedited manner.
+Since the bill would expand the list of crimes for which a certificate or State Board approval suspension may or must occur, as well as leaving open the possibility of suspending certificates of people convicted of offenses before the bill's enactment, it is anticipated that the Department would see increased hearings and associated costs.
+Further, by requiring the Superintendent to complete the proceedings and make a final decision within 90 working days after receiving a hearing request, the bill likely would increase the cost of processing and conducting hearings, primarily due to the increased costs for a court reporter to transcribe the hearings in an expedited manner.

-Requiring the Department to request copies of convictions and sentences and pay-related fees would impose new costs on the Department.
+A new requirement that the Department request and provide court records and pay related fees would impose new costs on the Department.
 It also appears that the proposed time lines would require staff to travel to prisons and jails to conduct hearings, if the people were incarcerated, thereby imposing additional travel and setup costs.
 (Current practice is to wait until the person is released from incarceration before beginning the hearing process.)
 Minimal increased costs to the Department also are anticipated from the proposed reporting requirements.

-Since the bill would allow and/or require the suspension under certain circumstances of State Board approval and teaching certificates of people convicted of prior offenses, then school districts employing these individuals could face hiring costs.
+If it were determined that the bill would allow and/or require the suspension of State Board approval and teaching certificates of people convicted of prior offenses, then school districts employing these individuals could face hiring costs.

-Date Completed: 3-15-04

-Fiscal Analyst: Kathryn Summers-Coty
+Date Completed: 3-2-04 Fiscal Analyst: Kathryn Summers-Coty